yearbook/extendscript-api-documentation/README.md

 ### XML file locations ###

-The XML source files can be found in the following locations on Mac OS X. Other OSs are unknown, although the files are likely to be in similar locations.
+The XML source files can be found in the following locations on Mac OS X:

   - `/Library/Application Support/Adobe/Scripting Dictionaries CC/CommonFiles`
   - `/Library/Application Support/Adobe/Scripting Dictionaries CC/Illustrator`
   - `/Library/Application Support/Adobe/Scripting Dictionaries CC/photoshop`
   - `~/Library/Preferences/ExtendScript Toolkit/4.0/`

 # License #

 All source code for generating the documentation is under the MIT license.
 The XML source files (not included) remain property of Adobe.